 There are as many designs as there are people building their own wheels but they all have a few principles in common once you have decided on the type of wheel you would like.

-The kick wheel where the heavy weighted fly-wheel is alternately kicked into motion and slowed by the potter’s foot.
+- The kick wheel where the heavy weighted fly-wheel is alternately kicked into motion and slowed by the potter’s foot.

-The treadle wheel using the momentum of the potter’s foot swinging back and forth on the pedal keeps the wheel in motion.
+- The treadle wheel using the momentum of the potter’s foot swinging back and forth on the pedal keeps the wheel in motion.

-The electric wheel where a motor turns the wheel at the flick of a switch.
+- The electric wheel where a motor turns the wheel at the flick of a switch.

 Which is the best wheel for me?

 The electric wheel moves off from the start at quite a speed so one has to be pretty fast on getting the clay under control and it can stop quite abruptly sometimes resulting in a delicate pot wobbling and loosing shape.